Communication Trade-offs

 The meta-trade-off

-Communication is itself a trade-off domain: time spent on communication artifacts is time not spent on technical design.
+Communication is itself a trade-off domain: time spent on artifacts is time not spent on technical design.
 The best candidates find the right balance and can explain their allocation.

 1. Depth vs Breadth in Presentation